BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Background and Analysis

+Parametric BSDFs are explicitly controlled by material property parameters, such as roughness, refractive index, attenuation coefficient, and etc. For example, single-bounce Smith microfacet BRDFs can be analytically written as:

-where $F$ is the Fresnel term deciding the overall amount of light reflected, often approximated with a base color $R_0$ and an incident direction $\bo_{i}$. $G$ is the shadowing-masking term accounting for self-occlusion, and $D$ is the normal distribution function (NDF), queried along the half vector $\bo_{h}=\frac{\bo_{i}+\bo_{o}}{|\bo_{i}+\bo_{o}|}$.
+where $F$ is the Fresnel term, often approximated with a Schlick reflectance $R_0$ and an incident direction $\bo_{i}$. $G$ is the shadowing-masking term accounting for self-occlusion, and $D$ is the normal distribution function (NDF), parameterized on the half vector $\bo_{h}=\frac{\bo_{i}+\bo_{o}}{|\bo_{i}+\bo_{o}|}$, as well as roughness $\alpha_{x}$ and $\alpha_{y}$.
+Given these material parameters and an outgoing direction $\omega_{o}$, 2D BSDF slices can be easily generated where each pixel records the BSDF radiance value of an incident direction $\omega_{i}$.

-For multiple-bounce microfacet BSDFs where the light may bounce multiple times before they exit the surface, there is still no analytical expression.
-Moreover, heavy random walk simulations will be needed.
-In this work, we consider both single- and multiple-bounce BSDFs.
+For multiple-bounce Smith microfacet BSDFs where the light may bounce multiple times before exiting the surface as shown in Fig.~\ref{fig:microfacet_and_layered_bsdf}, there is still no analytical expression.
+Both the BSDF evaluation and importance sampling need heavy random walk simulations.
+In this work, we mainly focus on multiple-bounce BSDFs rather than single-bounce BSDFs, since the former are more challenging.
 Without loss of generality, we focus on GGX NDFs and describe conductors in the main text.

-We provide more information for dielectrics in the supplementary document.
+We also study layered BSDFs \cite{guo2018position}, as illustrated in Fig.~\ref{fig:microfacet_and_layered_bsdf}.
+The configuration for layered BRDFs includes a top layer using a rough dielectric (with roughness $\alpha$ and refractive index $\eta$), a bottom layer using a diffuse BRDF and a homogeneous participating media (with attenuation coefficient $\sigma_{T}$ and albedo $(\mathbf{a}_{R}, \mathbf{a}_{G}, \mathbf{a}_{B})$) in the middle.
+Also note that there are no constraints about the number of layers or the types of BSDFs in each layer in our method.
+We merely initiate from a simple layered BSDF model to prove the generalization of our method.

+Additionally, we study the Disney principled BSDF ~\cite{burley2012physically, mcauley2012practical}.
+This artists-friendly model was summarized to be few zero to one intuitive parameters, such as metallic, roughness, specular, anisotropic, sheen, and etc. In this paper, we mainly focus on manipulating metallic $\mathbf{m}$ and roughness $\alpha$ values also shown in Fig.~\ref{fig:microfacet_and_layered_bsdf}.

 \paragraph{Monte Carlo (MC) integration and importance sampling} The MC method provides an unbiased estimator to any definite integral in the domain $\Omega$ with an arbitrary integrand $f(x)$